zgababa/PokeReact/README.md

   - Continous integration with Semaphore
   - Deployment with Heroku

-And with this tutorial which begin here -> http://improvecoding.com/index.php/2017/01/21/build-a-graphql-server-and-catch-em-all/
+There is a tutorial to re-code this project -> http://improvecoding.com/en/build-graphql-server/ in french -> http://improvecoding.com/fr/tuto-serveur-graphql/

 --------